IBM/cloud-native-starter/documentation/IKSDeployment.md

 $ scripts/deploy-istio-ingress-v1.sh
 $ iks-scripts/show-urls.sh
 ```

 After running all (!) the scripts above, you will get a list of all URLs in the terminal.
-All these commands use kubectl which requires that the kube environment is set with `source iks-scripts/cluster-config.sh`.
-This is required every time you start a new shell.

 <kbd><img src="../images/IKS-urls.png" /></kbd>